calacademy-research/cas-web-asset-server/README.md

 (Optional) For running nginx locally on http:
 1. comment out the top server block which redirects port 80 with a 301 code.
 2. comment out the lines `ssl_certificate /etc/ssl/certs/name_of_ssl_cert.pem;` and  `ssl_certificate_key /etc/ssl/private/name_of_ssl_cert.key;`.
-3. replace the line `listen 443 ssl;` with `listen 80;`, replacing port 80 with any preffered port.
+3. replace the line `listen 443 ssl;` with `listen 80;`, replacing port 80 with any preferred port.

-## Setting up botblocker(optional)
+## Configuring botblocker(optional)
-Botblocker is a comprehensive add-on that can be used to dynamically block harmful bots from accessing your server .
+Botblocker is a comprehensive add-on that can be used to dynamically block harmful bots from accessing your server.
 [Github](git@github.com:mitchellkrogza/nginx-ultimate-bad-bot-blocker.git)
 1. Copy the templates in `botblocker-settings` for `blacklist-user-agents`, `whitelist-domains.conf` and `whitelist-ips.conf`.
 2. Commented out examples are provided in each template.
 Setup desired whitelist exceptions for allowed ip ranges, user agents and/or domain names.
 3. uncomment or add the lines `include /etc/nginx/conf.d/globalblacklist.conf;` and `include /etc/nginx/conf.d/botblocker-nginx-settings.conf;` inside your nginx http brackets.